kartik-v/yii2-popover-x/CHANGE.md

 - Enhancements for release v1.1.0 of bootstrap-popover-x plugin.
 - enh #2: Allow widget to be used as a popover in NavBar.
-- enh #3: Added `content` property to render the widget directly without begin and end methods.
+- enh #3: Add `content` property to render the widget directly without begin and end methods.
+- enh #4: Add `arrowOptions` property to configure HTML attributes for arrow.

 version 1.0.0